klikaba/dotnet-core-template/README.md

 [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) is used as storage for secrets.

 ### Azure services authentication
-[Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) is used as mechanism for authentication to azure services without any credentials.
+[Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) is used as mechanism for authentication to azure services without using credentials.

 ## Maintainers